 On October 31, 2018, Medicenna provided an interim update from the ongoing Phase 2b clinical trial of MDNA55 for the treatment of rGBM.
-These results were superseded by data reported on February 7, 2019 as described below.
+These results were superseded by data reported at subsequent dates.

 On December 5, 2018, Medicenna received a US\$1.2 million reimbursement of past expenses from CPRIT.